danielleedottech/danlee-org/_posts/2022-09-18-blockchain-as-a-computing-platform.md

 But applications are just more than 1 logical unit of work, they are combination of a plethora of logical units of work.

+How feasible is it to create applications that span complicated domains but are separated into a series of smart contracts?

+I think with the new trends such as FaaS (Function as a Service), I think it's dawning in the engineering zeitgeist that maybe it is feasible to abstract your applications into functions that are separated both through logical separation and infrastructure.
+Many are still skeptical.

+Which brings me back to Decentralized apps.
+Is it really feasible to create applications that are only a combination of smart contracts?
+I'm not too convinced.

+Not to mention that a lot of smart contract platforms have hard limits in the scope of their smart contracts.
+For instance Algorand smart contracts have a limit of size, execution time, and state.
+Cardano smart contracts enforce you to operate without state in a novel UTXO smart contract model.

+I am skeptical if apps worth building can neatly fall into this model.
+I also am skeptical about the economic feasibility of this smart contract model.
+For example, do these blockchains have the capacity to support the throughput of web-scale applications?

+Ethereum is already facing high fees and decentralized applications are not even that popular yet.
+I also question the economics behind it.
+In a platform with limited throughput, is there a reason to ever launch your decentralized applications unless you are expecting a huge load of users?
+I do not know how economic feasible it is for smaller app developers to push their code on to throughput limited platform.
+I also don't know how feasible it is to push the costs of compute execution to the end user.

+Right now applications make money not because customers are paying for the compute execution directly but because of the byproduct of that compute execution.
+For example, if we look at streaming services like Netflix, customers are not paying a monthly subscription not because they are paying for the AWS servers to compute some HTTP fetch calls, but because of the content they are watching.

+It would be a very weird business model if customers payed for the run time of the aws servers.
+Another downside of this model is that it becomes hard to amortize the cost of compute execution.
+For example, there are cost savings with server execution time because Netflix can subsidize these costs by scaling to millions of users.
+However, it's not as obvious to me that these execution costs can be easily amortized if customers were required to pay for the cost of execution up front.